-Nikolaus Harnoncourt, who celebrated his 86th birthday on 6 December 2015, has had several musical careers: For the general public, the most spectacular is that of the Early Music specialist who, with his boundless curiosity, his unconventional ideas and his Ensemble Concentus Musicus, revolutionized the performance practice of Renaissance and Baroque music.
+The Berliner Philharmoniker are much saddened by the death of Nikolaus Harnoncourt, who died on 5 March at the age of 86.
+Harnoncourt has had several musical careers: For the general public, the most spectacular is that of the Early Music specialist who, with his boundless curiosity, his unconventional ideas and his Ensemble Concentus Musicus, revolutionized the performance practice of Renaissance and Baroque music.
 Then there was his career as an orchestral musician, when for 17 years, from 1952 to 1969, he was a cellist with the Vienna Symphony Orchestra, in addition to his careers as a teacher, author, and finally as a celebrated conductor.

 In this role, he had a 20 year long fruitful collaboration with the Berliner Philharmoniker.
 In 1991, Nikolaus Harnoncourt made his conducting début with the Berliner Philharmoniker with works by Wolfgang Amadeus Mozart.
 Just two years later, he returned with a programme of Classical and Romantic works consisting of Joseph Haydn’s Symphony No. 102, Felix Mendelssohn’s Scottish Symphony, plus Franz Schubert’s Overture to the Zauberharfe and four of his songs in an arrangement for orchestra by Johannes Brahms.
 “Probably the most musically productive, the best, and most inspiring guest conductor to have worked with the orchestra in recent times,” as a review reported at the time.